Welcome to my blog, “Frank-Answers.” You can read about me and why I started this web page in “About Frank and

 An “answer” can be explored further through the comments section or it may prompt a new question.
 We can return to topics already discussed.
 The articles are archived, so comments made long after the date an article was posted are still welcome to keep the discussion going or to reignite discussion on the topic.

 When I started “Frank Answers” on my church web site, I received a lot of questions such as church people might ask.
 Now that I’m retired from pastoral ministry and I’m “out there” on the worldwide web, I get different kinds of questions.
 Many of the questions I answer concern liturgy and worship practices because that has been my academic field of study and I’m still teaching and writing about liturgy.
 Many of my articles focus on the body—in liturgy and theology, as well as in philosophy and sexuality— because the body has become a particular interest of mine in recent years.
 I have an interest in yoga and environmental issues, so a number of articles deal with those topics.
 I’ve also posted a few sermons I’ve preached,

 After a timid start, I began including illustrative images of nude bodies.
-I deal with number of topics for which nude images are appropriate: Christ’s passion and resurrection, the body in nature, sexuality, swimming naked, yoga, etc. I have flagged those articles that display nudity by including the category or tag of “nakedness” or “nudity” among the topics addressed in the article, to forewarn readers.
-Some of the images may strike some readers as pornographic (indeed, some of the Greek etchings, ancient Indian sculptures, and medieval drawings are pornographic!).
-But I have for the most part avoided photographic images that are hard core porn.
+I deal with a number of topics for which nude images are appropriate: Christ’s passion and resurrection, the body in nature, sexuality, swimming naked, yoga, etc. I have flagged those articles that display nudity by including the category or tag of “nakedness” or “nudity” among the topics addressed in the article, to forewarn readers.
+Some of the images may strike some readers as pornographic.
+Indeed, some of the Greek etchings, ancient Indian sculptures, and medieval drawings are pornographic!
+But they’re also illustrative of life and philosophy in those cultures.
+I have avoided photographic images that are hard core porn.
 I do not regard displays of the nude body in art and photography sinful.

 General comments about this blog are welcome below in the comments feature.
 I have enjoyed writing these answers.
 I hope you enjoy reading them.